 In America, International Mine Awareness Day is commemorated by hosting educational and advocacy events that highlight the global landmine issue.
 These activities often involve participation from government entities, non-governmental organizations, and military veterans who have served in regions affected by landmines.
 Additionally, it draws attention to the necessity of the U.S. role in supporting global landmine clearance and victim assistance efforts.
 International Mine Awareness Day is held annually on April 4th.

-Facts about International Mine Awareness Day
+Top 8 Facts for International Mine Awareness Day in 2026

 In the News and Trending in the US for International Mine Awareness Day